 Use this simple ball tracking activity to compliment your Literacy lesson and encourage your students to pay attention.
 It is ideal to use when brainstorming parts of a sentence such as different verbs, adjectives, or nouns.

 - Arrange your students into a seated circle.

 - Start the game by calling out a verb.
-Roll or pass the ball another student.
+Roll or pass the ball to another student.

 - Encourage the receiver of the ball to call out another verb before rolling or passing the ball to the next person.

-- Continue until all students have had a go.
+- Continue until all students have had a turn.